vercel-community/rust/README.md

 name = "handler"
 path = "api/handler.rs"

-# Note that you need to provide unique names for dynamic paths
+# Note that you need to provide unique names for each binary
 [[bin]]
 name = "user-id"
 path = "api/user/[id].rs"